 Requires acceptance into the Dietetic Internship Program; provides an orientation to the internship process and requirements, and overview of topics and skills that will be applied to the internship experience.

 NED 662, 663, 664 Internship Experience in Nutrition I, II, III (3, 3, 3)

 Includes a seminar class and placement as a full-time dietetic intern (1200 hours).
-(Prerequisite: NED 659 and acceptance into the Dietetic Internship Program.)

 NED 680 Principles of Nutrition Education (3)